One of my favourite coming of age movies is the iconic American Graffiti.

 Dreyfuss becomes fixated on a blonde driving a 1956 Ford Thunderbird.

-Although the second gen offered a 430 cu in option capable of 350 bhp, in my view, the smooth lines of the first T Bird were the best looking T Bird even made.
+Although the second gen offered a 7.0-litre in an option capable of 260kW, in my view, the smooth lines of the first T Bird were the best looking T Bird even made.

 The Deuce Coupe was the favoured hot rod of several generations and rarely kept the original power train.